Ifeoma28/fresh_segments/README.md

 ## Dataset
-The dataset for this project is sourced from [Danny Ma](https:
+The dataset for this project is sourced from [Danny Ma](https://www.linkedin.com/in/datawithdanny)

+## Tools Used
+- MSSQL for querying the database.